citusdata/citus_docs/cloud/scaling.rst

 The first slider, **count**, scales out the cluster by adding new nodes.
 The second, **RAM**, scales it up by changing the amount of RAM on existing nodes.

-After you adjust the sliders and accept the changes, Citus Cloud begins applying the changes subject to the user-specified maintenance window:
+After you adjust the sliders and accept the changes, Citus Cloud begins applying the changes.
+Increasing the number of nodes will begin immediately, whereas increasing node RAM size will wait for a time in the user-specified maintenance window:

 .. image:: ../images/cloud-maintenance-window.png